25 Things You Should Know Before Buying Rental Property

 Typically, rental yields between 5 and 6% are considered ideal, meaning the average UK property just meets the requirements.

-Using a combination of UK House Price Index data from the Land Registry and Zoopla data, you can see that best UK cities for rental yields in 2023 are Liverpool, Manchester, Glasgow and Nottingham, which show average rental returns of over 7.37%
+Using a combination of UK House Price Index data from the Land Registry and Zoopla data, you can see that the best UK cities for rental yields in 2024 are Liverpool, Manchester, Glasgow and Nottingham, which show average rental returns of over 7.37%

 Now, yields aren’t the be-all-end-all when buying a house to rent, but it is critical to consider alongside the other factors mentioned in prior sections.

-Like rent, these rental yields are also an average, and you can find them higher.
+Like rent, these rental yields are also average, and you can find them higher.

 Take our properties in RWinvest, for instance.
 You can find Liverpool properties with rental returns of up to 8%, while you can find Manchester properties with 7% returns.